mlin/ai4sqlite3/README.md

 # ai4sqlite3
 **Natural language query assistant for [SQLite databases](https://www.sqlite.org/index.html)**

-Using a local SQLite3 database file, the command-line interface asks for your query intentions, uses OpenAI's ChatGPT API to formulate SQL fulfilling them, and then runs the SQL on your database.
+Using any local SQLite3 database file, the command-line interface asks for your query intentions, uses OpenAI's ChatGPT API to formulate SQL fulfilling them, and then runs the SQL on your database.
 Bring your own [OpenAI API key](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/) ($ / free trial).

 The tool sends your database *schema* and written query intentions to OpenAI.
 But NOT the result sets nor any other database *content*.
 The database is opened in read-only mode so that the AI cannot damage it.

 ### Quick start

+We'll use the [Chinook database](https://github.com/lerocha/chinook-database) as a small starting example.

 <pre>
 $ <b>export OPENAI_API_KEY=xxx</b>